 \section{Inflation with symmetry breaking}

-In this section we review inflationary scenarios involved with a gauge symmetry breaking in the SM sector so that Higgs acquires a non-trivial vacuum expectation value (VEV), $h_0 \equiv \langle h\rangle \neq 0$, where $h$ is the neutral component of the Higgs doublet $\Phi_H = (0, h)^T/\sqrt{2}$.
-We focus on non-Higgs inflation scenarios, and we consider the inflaton sector, $\phi$, in the framework of single-field scenarios with slow-roll conditions.
+In this section we review inflationary scenarios associated with a gauge symmetry breaking in the SM sector.
+The Higgs boson acquires a non-trivial vacuum expectation value (VEV), $h_0 \equiv \langle h\rangle \neq 0$, where $h$ is the neutral component of the Higgs doublet $\Phi_H = (0, h)^T/\sqrt{2}$.
+We focus on non-Higgs inflation scenarios, and we consider the inflaton, $\phi$, in the framework of single-field inflation with slow-roll conditions.
 If the symmetry breaking is triggered by the slow-roll dynamics of inflation, the non-zero VEV $h_0$ then characterizes a modified Higgs scale associated with the inflationary Hubble parameter $H_I$.
 As a result of symmetry breaking, SM particles gain masses of $\mathcal{O}(H_I)$ and behave as heavy degrees of freedom during inflation.
 This is sometimes called the heavy-lifting of the SM mass spectrum \cite{Kumar:2017ecc,Wu:2018lmx}.

-One of the simplest realization for the symmetry breaking during inflation is to introduce a tachyonic mass to the Higgs sector.
+One of the simplest realizations for the symmetry breaking during inflation is to introduce a tachyonic mass to the Higgs sector.
 Following the principles of the effective field theory (EFT) expansion, theories for the heavy-lifting can be summarized as

 where $\Lambda$ is the cutoff for higher-order interactions, $d_i$ is the mass dimensions for the effective operators $\mathcal{O}_i$ made from Higgs and inflaton, and $c_i$ are $\mathcal{O}(1)$ parameters.
-By assuming an approximated shift-symmetry in the inflaton sector during slow-rolling, $\mathcal{O}_i$ only contain derivative couplings of $\phi$.
+Assuming an approximated shift symmetry in the inflaton sector during the slow roll, $\mathcal{O}_i$ only contain derivative couplings of $\phi$.
 For simplicity, we approximate $\lambda \lesssim 10^{-2} $ by a positive constant.